caocscar/workshops/pyspark/pyspark.md

 # PySpark Interactive Shell
 The interactive shell is analogous to a python console.
 The following command starts up the interactive shell for PySpark with default settings in the `workshop` queue.
-`pyspark --master yarn --queue workshop`
+`pyspark --master yarn --queue default`

 The following line adds some custom settings.
-The 'XX' should be a number between 50 and 99.
+The 'XXXX' should be a number between 4040 and 4150.
-`pyspark --master yarn --queue workshop --num-executors 5 --executor-cores 5 --conf spark.ui.port=40XX`
+`pyspark --master yarn --queue default --num-executors 5 --executor-cores 5 --conf spark.ui.port=XXXX`

-**Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 40XX.
-Attempting port 40YY.` This usually resolves itself after a few seconds.
+**Note:** You might get a warning message that looks like `WARN Utils: Service 'SparkUI' could not bind on port 4XXX.
+Attempting port 4YYY.` This usually resolves itself after a few seconds.
 If not, try again at a later time.

 The interactive shell does not start with a clean slate.
 It already has several objects defined for you.
 - `sc` is a SparkContext